 Book Description

 Secondhand.
-Very good condition.
-Minor wear to book corners and edges.
-Dust jacket has some light creasing at top edge and at spine.
+Good condition.
+Wear to book corners and edges, particularly spine tail.
+Dust jacket has creasing at top edge and at spine.
 Interior and binding are excellent.

 Sir Hubert Wilkins is one of the most remarkable Australians who ever lived.
-The son of pioneer pastoralists in South Australia, Hubert studied engineering before moving on to photography, then sailing for England and a job producing films with the Gaumont Film Co.
+The son of pioneer pastoralists in South Australia, Hubert studied engineering before moving into photography, then sailing to England and taking a job producing films with the Gaumont Film Co.

 Brave and bold, he became a polar expeditioner, a brilliant war photographer, a spy in the Soviet Union, a pioneering aviator-navigator, a death-defying submariner - all while being an explorer and chronicler of the planet and its life forms that would do Vasco da Gama and Sir David Attenborough proud.